curious-droid/curious-droid.github.io/_posts/2023-04-21-game-theory-pt1.md

 In any case, this new rule invalidates the "turtling" strategy, because leaving the opponent unchecked for too long allows them to one-shot you.

 However, there is also a second issue with the game.
-Well, not quite an issue, but a segue into what I'm going to talk about next.
-Notice how it's always best to play 🚰 as the first action?
+Well, not quite an issue per se, but a good segue into what I'm going to talk about next.
+Have you noticed how it's always best to play 🚰 as the first action?
 After all, we cannot play 🔫 or 🎈 in the first move, and 🛡 is useless when the opponent cannot attack us with 🔫 or 🎈 either.

 Let's solidify this idea with \*gasp\* *mathematics*.
-But first, we must talk a bit about game theory.
+But first, we need to introduce some game theory.

 # Game Theory (or at least, what I'm going to cover in this post)

 *Key term:* **Nash Equilibrium**

 A Nash Equilibrium is essentially a "relative best strategy".
-Well, not quite, but this simple explanation will suffice.
+Well, that's not 100% accurate, but this simple explanation will suffice.
 In a Nash Equilibrium strategy, no **one** player can improve their position by switching to a different move.

+The ability for one player to improve their outcome by changing their choice is called *positive deviation*, and a Nash Equilibrium occurs when there is no positive deviation for any player.

-If it is possible for multiple players collude together and change their moves for a better result, it doesn't prevent a strategy from being a Nash Equilibrium.
+Note that, if it is possible for multiple players collude together and collectively change their moves for a better result, it doesn't prevent a strategy from being a Nash Equilibrium: we only consider whether any one single player has positive deviation.

-We might talk about this more in the future, but we'll leave the explanation here for now.
+We might talk about Nash Equilibrium and game theory more in the future, but we'll leave the explanation here for now.

 ## Applying Nash Equilibrium